smruti-hustles/Car-Sales-Data/README.md

 ## How to Use

 1. **Accessing the Dashboard:**
-   - Open the Tableau dashboard file (`car_sales_dashboard.twbx`) using Tableau Desktop or Tableau Public.
+   - Open the Tableau dashboard https://public.tableau.com/views/car-sales/Dashboard1?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link using Tableau Public.

 2. **Interacting with the Dashboard:**
    - Explore different visualizations by clicking on elements or using filter options.